parsiya/parsiya.net/content/page/CheatSheet.markdown

 When setting up a static website in an S3 bucket, you need to specify an index and an error page.
 The index cannot be in a sub-directory but the error page can be.
 Set the index to a non-existent file (e.g. `whatever.crap`) and set the error page to the actual index page.
 Source: https://stackoverflow.com/a/20273548

 If you are relying on error pages, this will mess with your site because every error will be redirected to the index.
 Another way is to set a meta redirect in the index file in the root directory and redirecting that page.

+### Use AWS CLI without credentials
+Use `--no-sign-request`.
+E.g., to list all items in a world-readable bucket:

+* `aws s3 ls s3://bucket-name --no-sign-request --recursive`

 ------